pablolucas890/app-flc-22/README.md

 - Build content files to generate apps (android and ios):
   `npm run build`
-- Generate splash screen and ic_laucher to android and ios `npm run generate-splash`
+- Generate splash screen and ic_laucher to android and ios
+  - Save `.png` icons on resources folder and
+  `npm run generate-splash`
 - If you have the app installed before the build, uninstall it, because the app save on storage the old images and you needs remove to edit
 - Remove all images from the builds folders to app update with your images editions